PHILO-HE/HybridizingImages/README.md

-Hybridizing LowFrequency Image and HighFrequency Image by OpenCV
+Hybridizing Low-frequency Image and High-frequency Image with OpenCV